NelloKudo/osu-winello/README.md

 # Flags:
 **Installation script:**
 ```
+./osu-winello.sh: Installs the game
-./osu-winello.sh # Installs the game
+./osu-winello.sh --no-deps: Installs the game but skips installing dependencies
-./osu-winello.sh --basic # Installs the game with only dotnet40 and w/o tweaks
+./osu-winello.sh --basic: Installs the game with only dotnet40 and w/o tweaks
-./osu-winello.sh uninstall # Uninstalls the game
+./osu-winello.sh uninstall: Uninstalls the game
 ```

 **Game script:**